Reebby/nanosbackend/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+This Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits due to the use of nodemon (https://www.npmjs.com/package/nodemon) .<br />